-Furla Opens 1st Calif.
-Store at South Coast Plaza
+Furla Opens 1st California Store at South Coast Plaza

 Italian accessories house Furla opened its first California shop at South Coast Plaza in Costa Mesa, Calif.